 The Moment Everything Goes Wrong

-There’s a special kind of helplessness that comes when your trolling motor quits two miles from the ramp with a stiff wind pushing you onto a rocky shoreline.
-The clicks of a dead foot pedal, the whir of a motor that won’t engage, the sudden understanding that you’re about to become very familiar with your outboard’s steering and your own fitness level.
-I’ve been there three times now, and each failure taught me lessons I carry forward.
+There’s a special kind of helpless feeling when your trolling motor quits with a stiff wind pushing you toward a rocky shoreline.
+The dead clicks of a foot pedal.
+The whir of a motor that won’t engage.
+The sudden realization that you’re about to become very familiar with your own upper body strength.
+Been there.
+Done that.
+Got the blisters.

 Trolling Motor Down on Toledo Bend